10 Intrinsic Rewards That Your Employees Look Forward To

 5. Keeps loyalty and dedication up

 Employees who receive intrinsic rewards for doing their jobs may become more loyal than employees who do not receive such rewards or motivation.
-Such employees are also more likely to stay with the organization for a longer time and with higher dedication.
+Such employees are also more likely to stay with the organization longer and with higher dedication.
 Thus resulting in reduced employee turnover in the long run.

 1. Gaining a sense of meaningfulness